 Visiting The Bend doesn’t necessarily mean sticking to our cities.

 Our area can also be an escape.
-Sure, you can mix in the outdoors at an array of parks in South Bend and Mishawaka.
-You can add another layer to this exploration by visiting our wonderful county parks.
-But if you’re looking for an even more serene getaway, it awaits about 20 minutes southwest of South Bend: Potato Creek State Park.
+If you’re looking for a serene getaway, it awaits about 20 minutes southwest of South Bend at Potato Creek State Park.

-Indiana’s state parks remain open despite governor Eric Holcomb’s stay-at-home order, recognizing their importance to healthy outdoor recreation.
-Anyone visiting the park is encourage to practice social distancing and be mindful of regulations in place.
+Indiana state parks are open, but some services and operations have been adjusted with the coronavirus pandemic in mind.
+Anyone visiting the park is encouraged to practice social distancing and be mindful of regulations in place.

 MORE INFORMATION: Indiana State Park Guidelines

-The result of Worster’s effort is one of the five most visited state parks in the Indiana system.
+Potato Creek is one of the most-visited parks in the Indiana system.

-Lake Worster, quite the sight at 327 acres of area, is the park’s focal point.
+Lake Worster, quite the sight at 327 acres in size, is the park’s focal point.
 It’s a perfect place to take a dip on a hot summer day with its beach and boating options.
-Visitors can glide along its water via kayak, canoe or paddle boat.
-Those looking to drop a line in the water in hopes of snagging a bass or bluegill.
+Outdoor enthusiasts can kayak, hike, bike and more.
+Fishing lovers can drop a line in the water in hopes of snagging a bass or bluegill.
+The park is also a premier birding destination.

-Although heading onto the lake is a great way to see the park, there’s no better way to explore than on foot or bicycle.
-Miles and miles of trails are ready to be traversed.
+Although heading onto the lake is a great way to see the park, there’s no better way to explore than on foot or bicycle via the miles of trails.

 You can walk around Lake Worster through old fields, take a short walk near wetlands or head into deeper woods.
 Six hiking trails range from easy to rugged.
 They total 9.2 miles.
 Head over to Trail 4 for over two miles of hiking and be ready to spot a warbler or passerine flying around or resting on a nearby branch.
 You can get to Trail 2 from either Trail 1 or 4.
 It will take you to the highest point in the park.